School of Veterinary Medicine at UMES

 • This will be the first public HBCU to have a veterinary school.

-• This will be Maryland’s first stand-alone vet school.
-There is none in Delaware nor Washington, D.C.
+• This will be Maryland’s first stand-alone veterinary school.
+There are no other schools in Delaware or Washington D.C areas.

 What’s different about the UMES vet school?

-• The proposed program calls for three-year completion, with year-round attendance.
+• Our proposed DVM program is a three-year accelerated program, with year-round attendance.

 • The proposed target is to graduate 100 students per year.